-Late last decade Google and the other major search engines adopted the rel=”nofollow” attribute, when added to links nofollow informs search engines NOT to pass any SEO benefit including PR to the link.
+Over a decade ago Google and the other major search engines adopted the rel=”nofollow” attribute, when added to links nofollow informs search engines NOT to pass any SEO benefit including PR to the link.

 You will find all popular blogging platforms like WordPress and forum software like PHPBB adopted nofollow as the standard way to ‘prevent’ black hat link spamming.

 Reality is most people online trying to make money are stupid, they don’t follow even the basics of what currently works SEO wise today and so the introduction of rel=”nofollow” has had no impact on comment link spamming, it’s got worse with automated comment link spamming software.

 Even though it’s failed to stop an epidemic of comment spam (most WordPress comments for example are spam) it has allowed Google an easy way to tackle comment spam without having to work hard, links with rel=”nofollow” are ignored when Google determines PageRank.
 Not much help to the poor webmaster stuck with tens of thousands of automated spammed links on a regular basis, but at least Google is sorted :-)

 That’s not to say nofollow links have no ranking value at all, users do click links from forums and blog comments and this can have an indirect SEO benefit: send me half a million visitors through clicked nofollow links and some will convert to commenter’s, some will link from their websites, others will like/share your content on Facebook and Tweet about it and some might buy an SEO service.
 All help SEO wise, but you will NOT benefit directly from the link benefit (PR) of the nofollow links.

 In my SEO experience the click through rate (CTR) from comments is not very high even from high quality blogs with high quality comments, if a website allows spammed links to stay live for months on end the odds are it’s not a popular site, so the direct CTR will likely be negligible.